-Part Two: Tips for Not Just Surviving but Succeeding at Art ShowsFree Shipping on all orders above $1,300
+Part Two: Tips for Not Just Surviving but Succeeding at Art ShowsFree Shipping on All Packages (and orders above $1,300).
+1-2 Week Turnaround!

 Welcome back to part two of our discussion on tip for succeeding as a merchant at an art show.
 Read part one of our tips here.

 - Stay positive, smile, and try to retain a sense of humor.
 This can be especially difficult when dealing with those dreaded remarks: “Did ya make this?”; “You must have a really good camera”; “Why is it so expensive?”; et cetera.
 Bring a high stool so you can sit from time to time, eat before the show, and stave off any afternoon “hangry” feelings by staying hydrated and fueled (but try not to eat in your booth).

 - Accept credit cards.
 Square seems to be the most popular, but Quickbooks’ Point of Sale and PayPal’s Here are two other options.
 You may be able to sustain your business on cash, but you’re certainly taking a risk with checks and may be losing out on some big purchases if you can’t accept a debit or credit card.
 It’s not only about customer convenience but also about a whole host of tools for you.
 You can e-mail receipts complete with your company logo, track sales, and rest assured with on-site approvals.
 The cost upfront is often minimal because many devices and apps are free in return for the merchant fees.